White Castle (restaurant): Impact

 Anderson is credited with the invention of the hamburger bun as well as "the kitchen as assembly line, and the cook as infinitely replaceable technician," hence giving rise to the modern fast-food phenomenon.
 Due to White Castle's innovation of having chain-wide standardized methods, customers could be sure that they would receive the same product and service in every White Castle restaurant.

-Ingram's business savvy not only was responsible for White Castle's success but for the popularization of the hamburger.
-Time ranked the White Castle slider "The Most Influential Burger of All Time" in their January 14, 2014, edition.
+Ingram's business savvy was responsible not only for White Castle's success but also for the popularization of the hamburger.
+Time ranked the White Castle slider "The Most Influential Burger of All Time" in its January 14, 2014, edition.

-The restaurant is a central plot device of the comedy film Harold and Kumar Go To White Castle.
+The restaurant is a central plot device of the comedy film Harold & Kumar Go to White Castle.